saloraxz/saloraxz.github.io/links.md

 [Math Investigation](https://memesggopoop28.github.io/src/math-investigation)

-If there is a link that I have forgotten to put up here, don't forget to email me at nori.miya.kuzaku@gmail.com
+If there is a link that I have forgotten to put up here, don't forget to email me at nori.miya.kazuka@gmail.com or saloraxz@icloud.com

+ Make sure to check out @kazuka-miya and @memesggopoop28 👍 thx